 - Adding Banded Columns.

-Refresh Your Pivot Tables
+Refresh Your Data

 You will need to refresh your pivot table when you add to or change your source data if you want to see these changes reflected in your pivot table results.
 You can do this from several locations.